crckfx/wildWildWeb/pages/sudoku/sudoku.md

 - [x] make SolverAC3 into a JS class
 - [x] test embedded puzzle solutions against live ac3+qqwing (running it gets the expected results)
 - [x] create separate versions for 1D and 2D variations of the SolverAC3 class (tn1ck example uses 2D, but this project prefers 1D)

+### general / questions

+>should *selected cell* be per-page, or based on DOM focus? (ie. can it be "un-focused" or not?)

+>should the sudoku game be a class, too?

+## rewriting game as class
+It makes sense to redesign as 'OOP-style' to help separate stuff out for a more general model of a game.

+A basic class `SudokuGame` will be invoked by SOMETHING, for examples:
+- a full game UI with a puzzle catalog, ecosystem-integrated menus, with stored progress and completion stats (current main game)
+- a single game run totally isolated from a catalog or larger ecosystem (eg. qqLoader)
+- (imagine) a terminal-based interface, where the board is printed as text. a simple highlight can be moved around on a monospace 9x9 text board using arrow keys, and numbers can be written in using keys. note: in JS, this would require its own UI layer, but the point is that our game class should be compatible with such a constrained design.

+It makes sense that `draw.js` might become `Renderer.js`, but currently unclear where sharing occurs.
+Should Renderer receive a Game?
+Should a Game receive a Renderer?
+Should a function be passed as a param? idk

+What about the UI layer?
+What should UI definitely own?:
+- all numpad
+- all key handling logic
+- click handling logic

+That's better described as 'controls' so far.
+It's possible that Controls gets further decoupled from "UI", but probably safe to say that even if written in a separate module, Controls should be owned by UI.

+So, beyond controls, what else does UI own?
+Does it own the Renderer?
+Well, loosely yes; the board is part of the UI. but perhaps in this sense, UI owns the Game, too?

+It doesn't seem right for "UI to own Game".
+So, there's gotta be a better way to reconcile this model conceptually.

+### rewrite progress
+rewritten thing is now playable but doesn't have game win orchestration or puzzle browser or anything.

+>new feature added: key handling only happens if the UI is focused.

+in the HTML, the canvas is contained inside the UI.

+in the JS, the `loader` loads (and instantiates) `SudokuGame`, `Renderer`, and `UI`.
+- `SudokuGame` and `Renderer` are both classes, and both draw from the `static` file
+- `UI` is a custom object, not a class. it receives both and does DOM stuff
+- `manager` is new and is for the UI beyond the board controls; for the larger app puzzle system